umerhussa11n/proactive-prop-management/apps/frontend/docs/STYLING.md

 ---

 > 💡 **Remember**: Consistency is key!
-Follow these patterns to maintain a cohesive design system across the entire application.
+Let's Follow these patterns to maintain a cohesive design system across the entire application.